juanmjacobs/cool-ai-stuff/README.md

 - Are you tired of having to guide Gardel's face through a maze with your hands like a caveman?
 Say no more, and try this [hands free Gardel face-maze](https://juanmjacobs.github.io/cool-ai-stuff/gardelfacemaze)

 - Trying to catch up on your excerise?
-Remeember the dino offline chrome game? [jump to make the dino jump too](https://juanmjacobs.github.io/cool-ai-stuff/chromedino)
+Remember the dino offline chrome game? [jump to make the dino jump too](https://juanmjacobs.github.io/cool-ai-stuff/chromedino)